anilarelli/Learning/README.md

 * In the case of "<", this is due to parser scanning for the start of an XML node.
 If the content does not form a proper XML node, the parser would raise exceptions like "lxml.etree._raiseParseError XMLSyntaxError: chunk is not well balanced".
 A well-form XML <test></test> would not face such error.

 * In the case of "&", this is due to parser scanning for an entity's name.
 Without a proper entity syntax, the parser would raise exceptions like "lxml.etree._raiseParseError XMLSyntaxError: xmlParseEntityRef: no name".
 A well-formed XML entity syntax like &gt; would not face such error.

+* If the file content can be surround by <![CDATA[ and ]]> , the file content can be retrievable.

+* This requires a wrapper and the knowledge of the Internal Subset Problem comes to our rescue.

+* However, if the length of the file with illegal characters is too large, XML parser will attempt to throw "XMLSyntaxError: Detected an entity reference loop" as it attempts to stop billion laughter attacks.